Try A Little Tenderness During The Harvest Moon in Pisces

-During a full moon, when the sun and moon are in direct opposition, we can feel the energy of the juxtaposition radiate upon us.
-We can manifest our dreams, release outdated views in favor of newer beliefs, assess relationships through a clear lens, and take steps towards building a brighter future.

-At 5:59 a.m.
-ET on September 10, the harvest full moon will rise in Pisces.
-This is the full moon that occurs closest to the fall equinox on September 22, and this year it marks the nearing of the last days of summer.
+At 7:59 pm AEST on September 10, the harvest full moon will rise in Pisces.
+This is the full moon that occurs closest to the autumn equinox on September 22, and this year it marks the nearing of the last days of summer.
 This full moon is a time of abundance and growth, as the crops are now ready to harvest for the cooler months ahead.
 Here on Earth, we’re feeling the urge to wrap up our seasonal goals and shift into a new phase.
-We can appreciate the fruits of our labor and the growth that we’ve made as individuals and as a collective.
+We can appreciate the fruits of our labour and the growth that we’ve made as individuals and as a collective.

 Advertisement